Establishing trust in quantum computations: Supporting Information

-The fidelity of circuit $c$ is estimated using Eq.~\eqref{eq:chiF}, which we reproduce here written in terms of $\gamma_i$:
+The fidelity of circuit $c$ is estimated using \eqref{eq:chiF}, which we reproduce here written in terms of $\gamma_i$:

 Using the bound above for the relative error in our estimates $\hat\gamma_i$, we can bound the error in our estimate of $\chi_F(c)$.
-The estimate of $\chi_F(c)$ depends linearly in the estimate of the ratio $R(c)$, defined as:
+The estimate of $\chi_F(c)$ depends linearly on the estimate of the ratio $R(c)$, defined as:

 The true value of this ratio is given in terms of the expectation values of $\gamma(M_i(c))$.

 With probability greater than $(1-\delta)^3$, all three effective polarization estimates, $\hat\gamma_i$, will have relative error less than $\alpha$.
 Within this range, the worst case error on the estimate of $\hat R(c)$ occurs when $\hat\gamma_1$ has relative error $(1\pm\alpha)$ , and both $\hat\gamma_2$ and $\hat\gamma_3$ have relative errors $(1\mp\alpha)$.